 10. High-level collaboration skills to assist with several different areas of cloud architecture management

-If you don't yet have the skills above, don't feel discouraged.
+To become a cloud architect, develop these skills and complete your education.
 You can fill the gaps in your cloud architect skill set with Professional Certificates, online courses, degrees, or graduate certificates.
 Sixty-six percent of cloud solutions architects have a bachelor's degree, 24 percent have a master's degree, and 6 percent have an associate degree [4].
 Most commonly, cloud architects study computer science or business.

 Read more: How to Become a Cloud Architect: Degrees, Skills, Jobs, Courses

 The certification process not only builds technical knowledge but shows employers your skills are up to date.
-Having certifications from a few different cloud vendors may aid you in choosing which is best for the organization that hires you.
+Having certifications or certificates from a few different cloud vendors may aid you in choosing which is best for the organization that hires you.
 Choose certifications based on the platforms you are interested in or those required by your current or prospective employer.
-A few recommended cloud architect certifications include:
+A few recommended cloud architect certificates include:

-Just like there are many paths to becoming a cloud architect, there’s also more than one type of cloud architect job you can explore.
+Just like you can find many paths to becoming a cloud architect, you can also find more than one type of cloud architect job.
 You can create and work with cloud architecture across various areas like app development, cybersecurity, and data management.
-A few in-demand cloud architect jobs include*:
+A few in-demand cloud architect jobs include:*

 As an Azure architect, you'll use Microsoft Azure to create and implement cloud solutions, projects, and systems.
 You may also provide systems support and participate in workshops to ensure everything meets the client’s needs.